-The county of Devon is home to a myriad of fine-dining restaurants, including four Michelin Star eateries and several destinations awarded a coveted Michelin Plate.
-From cosy countryside inns to luxurious manor house hotels, here are Devon’s 2020 Michelin award-winning venues:
+The county of Devon is home to a myriad of fine-dining restaurants, including 3 Michelin Star eateries and several destinations awarded a coveted Michelin Plate.
+From cosy countryside inns to luxurious country house hotels, here are Devon’s 2021 Michelin ranking venues:

 Head Chef and proprietor Simon Hulstone runs this informal Michelin Star restaurant.
 Overlooking the vibrant harbour, The Elephant is the restaurant to visit in Torquay if you’re after a relaxed fine dining experience.
 The restaurant sources all of its ingredients locally and sustainably, changing its menus with the seasons and maintaining exceptional standards of cooking.